Headline/Steam-Discord-Bot/README.md

 # Steam-Discord-Bot
 [![Build status](https://ci.appveyor.com/api/projects/status/h0sltbhpyelqc066?svg=true)](https://ci.appveyor.com/project/Headline22/steam-discord-bot)

+## This project has been permanently archived due to outstanding unreliability issues, and lack of clear direction.
+This project was useful for little basic steam functionality, but lacked consistency and was built poorly.
+A new (unreleased) version has been created that is similar, minus the steam interoperability.
+If you would like the new bot to be brought into your server let me know, but `Steam-Discord-Bot` is no longer supported and I do not recommend using this.

+## Description

 This a Steam Discord bot which provides notifications on game updates along with some useful commands that interact with the Steam API.
 There are many other commands which are included that are unrelated to steam, but are general purpose or meant to exist just for fun.
 Here are some examples of the commands so far.
 If you'd like to see more commands, open an issue and recommend some!
 If you dislike any commands or functionality, commands can always be disabled in settings.json!

 ```